tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	}
 }
 ```
-And we&#8217;ve exposed access to `Sample` and `LoginUser` data through two properties, which are also referenced during the `EnsureSetupAsync` call (btw: don&#8217;t use a Task.WhenAll for that like I did, bad things happen).
+And we've exposed access to `Sample` and `LoginUser` data through two properties, which are also referenced during the `EnsureSetupAsync` call (btw: don't use a Task.WhenAll for that like I did, bad things happen).

-Next, we&#8217;ll stop calling the `EnsureSetupAsync` method on every persistence call and instead call this one time during the setup of the service.
+Next, we'll stop calling the `EnsureSetupAsync` method on every persistence call and instead call this one time during the setup of the service.

 [SampleCosmosCore2App/Startup.cs][10]